mlmodena/code-of-conduct/staff_procedure_for_incident_handling.md

 victim's request.

 2. **Inform the Code of Conduct conference staff of the incident.**
-Marco/Alessandro (info below) should be contacted and informed that an incident has occurred.
+Marco (info below) should be contacted and informed that an incident has occurred.

 3. **Record what happened.** If possible, have the individual reporting the